-BMI thresholds for gestational diabetes differ by raceJune 1st, 2012 in Diabetes /
+BMI thresholds for gestational diabetes differ by raceJune 1, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- There is considerable racial/ethnic variation in the prevalence of gestational diabetes mellitus (GDM) by body mass index (BMI), according to a study published online May 22 in Diabetes Care.